 Java and J2EE are trademarks or registered trademarks of Sun Microsystems, Inc. in the United States and other countries.
 CORBA is a trademark or registered trademark of the Object Management Group, Inc. in the United States and other countries.
 All other trademarks that appear herein are the property of their respective owners.

-While the information in this publication is believed to be accurate, IONA Technologies PLC makes no warranty of any kind to this material including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
+IONA Technologies PLC makes no warranty of any kind to this material including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
 IONA Technologies PLC shall not be liable for errors contained herein, or for incidental or consequential damages in connection with the furnishing, performance or use of this material.